-If you are using Anymail's normalized status tracking, set up the webhook in your SparkPost account settings under "Webhooks":
+If you are using Anymail's normalized status tracking, set up the webhook in your SparkPost configuration under "Webhooks":

 - Target URL: https://yoursite.example.com/anymail/sparkpost/tracking/ - Authentication: choose "Basic Auth."
 For username and password enter the two halves of the random:random shared secret you created for your ANYMAIL_WEBHOOK_SECRET Django setting.
-(Anymail doesn't support OAuth webhook auth.) - Events: click "Select" and then clear the checkbox for "Relay Events" category (which is for inbound email).
-You can leave all the other categories of events checked, or disable any you aren't interested in tracking.
+(Anymail doesn't support OAuth webhook auth.) - Events: you can leave "All events" selected, or choose "Select individual events" to pick the specific events you're interested in tracking.